srilakshmi42873/rudderstack-playwright-cucumber/readme.md

 # RudderStack Automation Framework

-This project uses **Playwright + CucumberJS** to automate the RudderStack platform workflow.
+This project uses **CucumberJS** to automate the RudderStack platform workflow.
+Sending a backend HTTP request (via axios) to the RudderStack /v1/track API.
+Validating the HTTP response status with assert.

 ## Setup